tmg-repo/Senior-Dating-App/README.md

 ## What I learnt

 This is the first project I built that carefully examined UX and UI, so I spent more time considering these aspects of the process.
 I used an Agile method of developing the project as the needs of it were changing frequently, so I became more accustomed to the development lifecycle of software.
+I furthered my programming knowledge too, as this is the first project I built in Java for a while so it was good to get a refresher on some OOP concepts.